HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Data Source/Responder

-When a electronic or digital signature is required for a FHIR RESTful Queries, the Data Source/Responder **SHALL**:
+When an electronic or digital signature is required for a FHIR RESTful Queries, the Data Source/Responder **SHALL**:
 - Return a *signed FHIR searchset Bundle* using the `Bundle.signature` element for the signature.
 - Be signed by the organization that is responding the query.
 - Follow the documentation in the [Signatures] page for producing signatures.